opallab/cs886-winter-2024/README.md

 the assigned papers.
 You are allowed to skip 2 reviews throughout the term.
 The reviews will be 2 pages long (if you need more space take another 0.25 page but try not to).
 You have to finish your review with one question.
 The reviews are due at 11:59pm Wednseday.
 Submit your review on Crowdmark.
 Each review has the same weight.

-You are expected to (very very) briefly answer the following 5 questions and finish your reviews with a question that can start a discussion in class:
+You are expected to answer the following 5 questions and finish your reviews with a question that can start a discussion in class:

 + What is the problem?